TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 How does Extbase know what the target type of the conversion has to be?
 It takes this information from the type hint of the argument :php:`$targetType` passed to the :php:`convert` method.
-If there is nothing else declared, it takes this destination type from the PHP comment above the method :php:`createAction`                                          as the target type:
+If there is nothing else declared (``$propertyMappingConfiguration``), it takes this destination type by methods of the PHP class :php:`ReflectionClass` for the parameters of the method :php:`createAction` as the target type.
+All this PHP class parsing is done in the class :php:`TYPO3\CMS\Extbase\Reflection\ClassSchema`.
+The type of the parameters are given in the function definition.
+For a better understanding you should keep the formerly required param notations in the comments as well:

 .. index:: Action; Parameters

 ::

    * @param Blog $blog The blog the post belongs to

-.. todo: This needs to be checked.
-Might be that this fallback is dropped already.
-         If not, it should be with 13, forcing people to use native type hints.

 The link is created with the name of the argument ``$blog``.
 In this way, the link between the request parameter and